TheEinfachFelix/GameMaster/Classes.md

 ## Game

-Singletion
+- [x] Singletion

-This Class Takes a list of Players and a list of Levels on initiation.
+- [x] This Class Takes a list of Players and a list of Levels.

-This Class is the Router in the Back
+- [ ] This Class is the Router in the Back

 ## Levels

-Implements a Interface
+- [x] Implements a Interface

-Does all the Level Logic
+- [ ] Does all the Level Logic

 ## Player

-Implements a Interface
+- [x] Implements a Interface

-Stores Information about the Player
+- [x] Stores Information about the Player

 # Outputs